 Excellent ethics are less about “formal” policies and procedures and more about a company’s overriding commitment to “do the right thing” and adopt the best business practices.
 A company creates the framework to foster ethical behavior, but ultimately it is the people of the company who put ethics into practice every day.
-Think about it, what are the parts of your job—or your human interactions for that matter—to which fairness, honestly, respect, and “doing right” do not apply?
+Think about it, what are the parts of your job, or your human interactions for that matter, to which fairness, honesty, respect, and “doing right” do not apply?
 There are none!
 Everything we do as individuals defines whether we are ethical.
-If we act with conscience and make a personal commitment to keep track of—and honor—our commitments, each of us is doing our part to build and maintain a highly ethical organization.
+If we act with conscience and make personal commitments to keep track of and honor our commitments, each of us is doing our part to build and maintain a highly ethical organization.

-In my experience, every employee must be challenged to empathize, think creatively, and act with conscience.
-This is most obvious in handling customer service matters, where it is critical to first ask yourself how you would like to be treated in a particular situation, and then act in accordance.
-If you ever wondered whether all of this pay bottom-line dividends, here’s a nice case study: Fanatical About Customer Service.
+One of the most valuable business practices I’ve learned in my experience while running Church Hill Classics is the importance of empathy.
+Every employee must be challenged to empathize, think creatively, and act with conscience.
+This is most obvious in handling customer service matters, where it is critical to ask yourself how you would like to be treated in a particular situation and then act accordingly.
+The goal is then to implement ethical principles when communicating with customers and prioritize our customer satisfaction overall.
+This applies when making decisions in other areas for important business practices as well.
+If you ever wondered whether this pays bottom-line dividends, here’s an applicable article: The Biggest Factor for Company Success.

 Lucie Voves is the Founder and CEO of Church Hill Classics/diplomaframe.com, a certified woman-owned business.